-Accounting for the above brief taxonomy of the EU's internal policies that reflect the objective of protecting and promoting cultural diversity in the sense envisaged by the UNESCO Convention, it is essential to discuss and attempt to assess their impact.
-To be sure, the simple number of initiatives is not decisive, although the idea of mainstreaming culture may clearly demand intertwining it in all domains, and thus amount to a greater number of EU culture-oriented activities.
-What is to be deemed critical, however, is the effectively functioning causal link between the policies applied and the achievement of a sustainable culturally diverse environment.
+Accounting for the above brief taxonomy of the EU's internal policies that reflect the objective of protecting and promoting cultural diversity in the sense envisaged by the UNESCO Convention, it is essential to discuss them and attempt to assess their impact.
+To be sure, the simple number of initiatives is not decisive, although the idea of mainstreaming culture can clearly demand intertwining it in all domains, and would thus amount to a greater number of EU culture-oriented activities.
+What should be deemed critical, however, is the effectively functioning causal link between the policies applied and the achievement of a sustainable culturally diverse environment.

-If we are to concentrate on those domains that have the most direct contribution to the protection and promotion of cultural diversity, we are bound to talk about media.
-We should not forget that it is precisely in the context of audiovisual media services (not just any cultural goods!) that the UNESCO Convention came into being because of the lack of appropriate accommodation of these under the auspices of the WTO and its multilateral agreements.
-While the mandate of the UNESCO Convention is now admittedly broader and able to catch a vast number of activities, media do remain at the core of any cultural diversity policy because of the specific role they play in society.
-Indeed, with the contemporary ubiquity of digital media, this role is but magnified.
+As noted above, the multiple EU activities that impact on culture can be well described with a core-periphery model, where those activities that have the most immediate effect are at the centre and others with less influence on culture spread across the different concentric circles.
+The precise construction of this model and the enquiry into all EU activities that bear upon culture (including, for instance, as the Commission asserts, maritime policy) is certainly beyond the scope of this article.
+If we are however to concentrate on those domains that make the most direct contribution to the protection and promotion of cultural diversity, we are bound to talk about media.
+We should not forget that it is precisely in the context of audiovisual media services (not just any cultural goods) that the UNESCO Convention came into being because of the lack of appropriate accommodation of these media under the auspices of the WTO and its multilateral agreements.29 While the mandate of the UNESCO Convention is now admittedly broader and able to capture a vast number of activities, media do remain at the core of any cultural diversity policy because of the specific role they play in society.
+Indeed, with the contemporary ubiquity of digital media, this role is magnified.
 It is also in the field of media, most notably in the domain of audiovisual policy, that the EU can be said to have coordination tasks that go beyond subsidiarity, as we show further below.